-This memorandum presents a parking management plan for the Infinite 101 project ("Project") consistent with Chapter 20.330.004 of the City's Zoning Code.
-The Project (summarized in Table 1) would include approximately 692,400 square feet of R&D space along with amenities including a 9,100 square foot conference space, an 11,000 square foot public gym, and a 7,300 square foot restaurant.
-The Project would provide 1,300 parking spaces for R&D uses including 185 surface parking spaces located in the northern portion of the Project site and 1,025 spaces in a parking garage at the southern edge of the site.
-Of these, 998 spaces would be used primarily for R&D uses (consistent with the City's maximum allowable parking supply of 1.5 spaces per 1,000 square feet) and 302 spaces would be used for other amenity uses which lack parking maximums (see Table 1).
-This parking management plan documents the Project's approach to utilizing these spaces.
+This memorandum presents a parking management plan for the Infinite 131 Project ("Project") consistent with Chapter 20.330.004 of the City's Zoning Code.
+The Project (summarized in Table 1) would include approximately 1,632,000 square feet of R&D space along with amenities including 21,000 square feet of conference space, a 20,000 square foot fitness center, 27,000 square feet of restaurant space, and a 4,050 square foot daycare facility.
+The Project includes 2,976 proposed stalls, including 50 accessible spaces and 1,339 electric vehicle capable spaces.
+Of the total onsite parking, 2,434 spaces would be used primarily for R&D uses (compliant with the City's maximum allowable parking supply of 1.5 spaces per 1,000 square feet) and 542 spaces would be used for other amenity uses (see Table 1).
+This Parking Management Plan documents the Project's approach to utilizing these spaces.